sdinari/aurora3kw_esp/README.md

 # Description
-this program allows you to send data relating to a photovoltaic installation to the pvoutput.org site via the famous esp8862 circuit, the circuit is compatible with the Aurora 3kw inverter.
+this program allows you to send data related to a photovoltaic installation to the pvoutput.org site via the famous chip esp8862 , the circuit is compatible with the Aurora 3kw inverter.

 # Schematics